Typhoon Halong (2025): Preparations

 In Western Alaska, flood and high wind watches were issued ahead of the storm's expected intensification as an extratropical storm in the North Pacific and Bering Sea, where winds up to hurricane force were expected.
+However, the forecasted track was not finalized until 36 hours before landfall, which is not enough time for evacuations for most communities in the region.

-Kotzebue city officials declared the town's school gym as a shelter starting on October 7th Tuesday.
-Expecting a storm surge, on 7th, it was announced that the school would be cancelled for the next day.
-In Hooper bay, the school released students early on 7th October.
+Kotzebue city officials declared the town's school gym as a shelter starting on October 7.
+Expecting a storm surge, also on 7 October, it was announced that the school would be cancelled for the next day.
+In Hooper Bay, the school released students early on that same day.

-A mandatory evacuation order was announced in the city of Kotzebue on October 8th with residents asked to shelter in the school gym beginning at 6 pm.
-All non essential services remained closed.
+A mandatory evacuation order was announced in the city of Kotzebue on October 8 with residents asked to shelter in the school gym beginning at 6 pm.
+All non-essential services remained closed.

 Impact

 Japan

 Halong generated strong waves that left one person dead in Japan.
 On the island of Hachijō-jima, wind speeds were measured at 107 kn and record rainfall amounts of 349 mm were observed.
 Over 2,700 customers lost water on the island and another 2,200 customers lost power.
 About 20 customers also lost power on Aogashima.
 Several roads were left impassible on these islands due to flooding and downed trees.